Greek mythology: The age of mythological heroes

-The age in which the heroes lived is known as the heroic age.
-The epic and genealogical poetry created cycles of stories clustered around particular heroes or events and established the family relationships between the heroes of different stories; they thus arranged the stories in sequence.
+Heroic age, or the age of heroes is the mythological time during which the ancient Greek heroes such as Heracles and Achilles lived and acted.
+The epic poetry created stories clustered around heroes and events and established the family relationships between the heroes of different stories creating a sequence of events.

 Here’s a list of popular Greek myths of the heroic age: